Please rotate your device

 base papers need to work in unison with barriers to facilitate recycling

 Paper alone cannot provide sufficient functionality for many packaging applications.
-Barriers are necessary to allow for the required performance against oxygen, aroma, fat, and water vapor.
-Fiber-based packaging is often laminated with other materials such as plastic or aluminum.
-These barriers make recycling difficult or impossible and this packaging often ends up in incineration or landfills.
+This is why a barrier is added to paper packaging as a simple way to achieve the desired functionality.
+These necessary barriers allow for the required performance against oxygen, aroma, fat, and water vapor.
+However, as stated, they make recycling difficult or impossible.
 Therefore, the optimal solution is barrier paper, which will offer the required functional benefits, without negatively affecting the recyclability of the packaging.

-It is, therefore, essential to not only produce a great base paper but also apply a functional coating that allows the final product to be easily recycled.
-Such paper packaging facilitates recycling.
-It provides options for companies that want substituting their multi-material packaging options.
+Fiber-based packaging is often laminated with other materials such as plastic, aluminum, or coated with resin.
+Adding such materials often results in a product that cannot be recycled, and the packaging ends up in incineration or landfills.
+It is therefore essential to not only produce a great base paper but also apply a functional coating that allows the final product to be easily recycled.
+Such paper packaging facilitates recycling and provides options for companies looking into substituting their multi-material packaging options.

 building a better base and a better barrier